bendisposto/prob2/README.md

-# ProB 2.0
+# Experimental ProB 2.0

-Development/ Experimental

-Do not use this version.
+This project contains experiments for ProB 2.0.
+It is intended for internal usage, do not rely on any of the features or interfaces in this project.

+The sourcecode of the current ProB release is located at https://github.com/bendisposto/prob

+(c) 2012 Jens Bendisposto, all rights reserved